Integrate Communication Channels For More Influence

 3. Blogs.
 Blogs are nothing new, but they are growing in importance to marketers as a platform for content marketing.

-Nearly half of digital marketers (45 percent) rank blogs as the most important content they create, ahead of visual pieces (34 percent), videos (19 percent), and podcasts (2 percent).
-B2B marketers see them as an especially important channel, with 57 percent ranking blogs as the most important content type they create.
+Nearly half of digital marketers (45 percent) rank blogs as the most important content that they create, ahead of visuals (34 percent), videos (19 percent), and podcasts (2 percent).
+B2B marketers see their blogs as an especially important channel, with 57 percent ranking them as the most important content.

 5. Facebook for video.
 Consumers are increasingly turning to Facebook to consume video content.
 In the first quarter of 2015, Facebook averaged 4 billion views per day.
 Half of the platform’s daily active users watch at least one video per day.

 6. Social commerce.
 Social networks such as Twitter, for example, now include the “buy now” button in advertising.
 A whopping 64 percent of marketers see social as a critical enabler of products and services.

 7. Messaging apps.
 Messaging apps are another trend marketers should keep an eye on.
 Six out of 10 apps most used globally are messaging apps.

 8. Mobile advertising.
 Mobile advertising might soon get a fair share of the advertising budget.
 After all, Americans spend 24 percent of their media time using mobile devices.

 9. Marketers spend on Facebook.
 People might be convinced that Facebook had its day in the spotlight and that the younger generations are leaving the platform, but 53 percent of marketers say they want to increase their Facebook advertising spend in the coming year–the biggest number for any digital channel.